Email Marketing

 Keeping track of deliverability gives senders early warning signs before problems grow.
 Monitoring is not a one-time action but an ongoing process that shows how well campaigns reach the inbox.

 Start with the basics.
-Every program should keep an eye on core metrics: delivery rate, bounce rate, spam complaint rate, unsubscribe requests, and inbox placement rate.
-These numbers reveal how mail servers and mailbox providers treat your messages.
+Every program should keep an eye on core metrics, including delivery rate, bounce rate, spam complaint rate, unsubscribe requests, and inbox placement rate.

-Follow these steps to monitor effectively:
+Follow these steps to monitor consistently:

-1. Check analytics inside your ESP.
-Most platforms display delivery and engagement data in real time.
+1. Check analytics inside your ESP – Most platforms display delivery and engagement data in real time.

-2. Use email deliverability tools.
-These resources show domain reputation, complaint levels, and authentication results.
+2. Use email deliverability tools – These resources show domain reputation, complaint levels, and authentication results.

 How to Test Email Deliverability